pmadinei/dl-img-pytorch/README.md

 # Implementation & Results
 You can find all reports and codes in jupyter notebook in eithor [HERE](https://github.com/pmadinei/dl-img-pytorch/blob/master/PyTorch%20NN%20Image%20Classification.ipynb) as ipynb

 or [HERE](https://github.com/pmadinei/dl-img-pytorch/blob/master/docs/Report.html) as HTML in your local computer.

+Feel free to contact me if you have any questions about the present project.
 GOOD LUCK!